eyalgolan/FlightGearProject/README.md

 interprets the commands.
 First, the program lexes the input file, then it parses it and finally it executes the commands.

+This project includes the following elements:
+* Design Patters
+* Client-Server architecture
+* Usage of data structures
+* Working with files
+* Working with threads

 ## Setup
 First, in order to set the FlightGear simulator to connect to our server and accept a connection from our client, go to `Settings` -> `Additional Settings`